 Another modern feature in this type of construction is the integral panel, which is in charge of configuration and services management.
 An HUF intelligent system handles the air conditioning, draperies, security systems and lights, allowing the owners to configure usage modes according to their needs.

-Excluding the land, the cost of building these futuristic houses is approximately $500 or $600 per square foot.
+Excluding the land, the cost of building these futuristic houses is approximately US$ 500 or US$ 600 per square foot.
 The company has a team of engineers, architects, landscape architects, interior designers and furniture manufacturers available for its clients, thus ensuring unique and custom designs.
 It also offers the advantage of urgency since the construction process takes an average period of only 14 months.

 Beautiful, modern, sustainable, comfortable, elegant and stylish, these new prefabricated luxury homes have become the trend over the last decade in Europe. ■